Constitutional Law I, Constitutional Law II, Advanced Constitutional Law, First Amendment, Second Amendment, State Constitutional Law.

 B.A., 1982, Brown University

 David B. Kopel earned his JD, magna cum laude, from the University of Michigan, and his BA, with Highest Honors in History, from Brown University.
-He is Research Director of the Independence Institute, a public policy research organization in Golden, Colorado, and is an Associate Policy Analyst with the Cato Institute, in Washington, D.C.
+He is Research Director of the Independence Institute, a public policy research organization in Denver, Colorado, and is an Associate Policy Analyst with the Cato Institute, in Washington, D.C.
+He is also Vice-Chair of the Colorado State Advisory Committee to the U.S. Commission on Civil Rights, and a trustee, of the Anne S.K.
+Brown Military History Collection at the Brown University Library.

-Kopel is one of several contributors to The Volokh Conspiracy, a group weblog of law professors, which is part of the Washington Post.
+Kopel is one of several contributors to The Volokh Conspiracy, a group weblog of law professors, which is part of Reason Magazine.
 He has written hundreds of opinion articles for periodicals such as the Wall Street Journal, New York Times, Los Angeles Times, and Denver Post.

-He is the author of 17 books, and over 90 scholarly articles published in journals such as the Harvard Law Review, Yale Law Journal, Michigan Law Review, University of Pennsylvania Law Review, SAIS Review, and the Brown Journal on World Affairs.
+He is the author of 17 books, and over 100 scholarly articles published in journals from Harvard, Yale, the University of Michigan, University of Pennsylvania, Johns Hopkins, Brown University, and others.
 His topics include constitutional law, international law, criminal justice, technology, antitrust, media issues, and environmental policy.
-He has contributed entries to nine academic encyclopedias, and served on the Board of Editors for one.
+He has contributed entries to thirteen academic encyclopedias, and served on the Board of Editors for one.

-His research has been cited by eight state supreme courts, four federal circuit court of appeals, and over seven hundred law review articles.
+His research has been cited by twenty-two state court appellate opinions, fourteen federal circuit court of appeals opinions (including opinions by Judges Kavanaugh and Gorsush), and over seven hundred law review articles.

 In 2008, he appeared before the United States Supreme Court as part of the team presenting the oral argument in District of Columbia v.
 Heller.
 His Heller amicus brief for a law coalition of law enforcement organizations and district attorneys was cited four times in the Court’s Heller opinions.
 His brief in McDonald v.
 Chicago (2010) was cited by Justice Alito’s plurality opinion, and twice by Justice Stevens’ dissent.